everetteallen/LaunchAgentMaker_Template/README.md

 # LaunchAgentMaker_Template
-Creates a macOS LaunchAgent configuration plist that runs jamf custom policy trigger.
+Creates a macOS LaunchAgent configuration plist that runs Jamf Pro custom policy trigger.
 Could run anything really.
 For Jamf paste this script into a post install script in a no payload package and add to Jamf Prestage as needed.